This web page is an explanation by Keith Dixon-Roche of the origins and workings of the universe.

 Whilst it is a force-centre, it has no satellites and is therefore cold (dark).
 Its function is to return all universal mass to a common point - via potential energy (Gravity) - and thereby generate the next 'Big-Bang'.

-Although fusion is likely inside the Great Attractor, it is not to the same extent as in the ultimate body, therefore we can postulate that its average density may be similar to that of the medium heavy elements; e.g. iron; ρ ≈ 8,000 kg/m³
+Although fusion will occur inside the Great Attractor, it is not to the same extent as in the ultimate body, therefore we can postulate that its average density may be similar to that of the medium heavy elements; e.g. iron; ρ ≈ 8,000 kg/m³

 giving it a radius of; r ≈ ³√[3.m / 4.π.ρ] ≈ 8.61536E+13 m